vikejs/vike/examples/vercel/readme.md

   git push
   ```

-To develop (for increased dev speed we use an Express.js dev server instead of `vercel dev`):
+To develop (for increased dev speed we use Vite's dev server):
 - ```bash
   npm install
   npm run dev